junxit/us-congress-bills-113/metadata.md

 - 2014-06-17 — By Senator Tester from Committee on Indian Affairs filed written report.
 Report No. 113-194.
 - 2014-06-19 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3884; text as passed Senate: CR S3884)
 - 2014-06-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3884; text as passed Senate: CR S3884)
+- 2014-06-20 — Message on Senate action sent to the House.
+- 2014-06-20 — Received in the House.
+- 2014-06-20 — Referred to the House Committee on Natural Resources.